sf105/sttp-book/_chapters/specification-based-testing.md

 2. Now for each parameter we define the characteristics:
       - Based on the requirements, the only important characteristic is that the date can be either Christmas or not.
       - The price can be a positive number, or maybe 0 for some reason.
 Technically the price can also be a negative number.
-This is an exceptional case, as you cannot really pay an negative amount.
+This is an exceptional case, as you cannot really pay a negative amount.

 3. The amount of characteristics and parameters is not too high in this case.
 Still we know that the negative price is an exceptional case.